-How to upload images to the file manager
+How to add and edit images using the file manager

 Your File manager is where you store all the images that you upload and use in your campaigns and forms.
 It can be found in your dashboard sidebar.